doubleirish/OSCON_2015/README.md

 ### Building apps that run everywhere with HTML5, CSS, JavaScript, and Apache Cordova - Jonathan Stark (Jonathan Stark Consulting) - Part 1

 Its a fact: if you have a working knowledge of HTML, CSS, and JavaScript, you already have the tools you need to develop your own web or hybrid apps for mobile.
 In this session, youll learn how to use these open source web technologies to design and build apps for the iPhone, iPad, Android, etc. on the development platform of your choice”without using Objective-C, Swift, or Java.
+> Conor - an introduction to responsive web design and a simple css solution using the @media command
+> [slides and code examples in zip] (http://files.jstark.co/c0iS)

   * 00:46:47 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Building apps that run everywhere with HTML5, CSS, JavaScript, and Apache Cordova - Jonathan Stark (Jonathan Stark Consulting) - Part 2

 Its a fact: if you have a working knowledge of HTML, CSS, and JavaScript, you already have the tools you need to develop your own web or hybrid apps for mobile.
 In this session, youll learn how to use these open source web technologies to design and build apps for the iPhone, iPad, Android, etc. on the development platform of your choice”without using Objective-C, Swift, or Java.
+> Conor - first half covers more advanced usage of @media and how to handle low density and high density screens
+> second half is a slide based introduction to building webapps that work on your phone with phonegap aka apache cordova

   * 00:42:13 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Building apps that run everywhere with HTML5, CSS, JavaScript, and Apache Cordova - Jonathan Stark (Jonathan Stark Consulting) - Part 3

 Its a fact: if you have a working knowledge of HTML, CSS, and JavaScript, you already have the tools you need to develop your own web or hybrid apps for mobile.
 In this session, youll learn how to use these open source web technologies to design and build apps for the iPhone, iPad, Android, etc. on the development platform of your choice”without using Objective-C, Swift, or Java.
+> Conor - this is a live coding example of a a phonegap based app that is simply a webview wrapper around your website . how to use the phonegap build website.
+And how to create a native notification (as apposed to a standard javascript alert dialog)

   * 00:42:18 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Building apps that run everywhere with HTML5, CSS, JavaScript, and Apache Cordova - Jonathan Stark (Jonathan Stark Consulting) - Part 4

 Its a fact: if you have a working knowledge of HTML, CSS, and JavaScript, you already have the tools you need to develop your own web or hybrid apps for mobile.
 In this session, youll learn how to use these open source web technologies to design and build apps for the iPhone, iPad, Android, etc. on the development platform of your choice”without using Objective-C, Swift, or Java.
+> Conor - shows how to use phonegap for more advanced dialog forms, how to access the camera and how to create push notifications. last 15 minuts show how to use chrome browser on pc to diagnoise notjust regular webpages but webview based android apps that are connected via USB.
   * 00:48:18 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Cross-device, cross-platform: Designing for the entire mobile universe - Paris Buttfield-Addison (Secret Lab Pty.
 Ltd.) and Christopher Neugebauer (@chrisjrn) - Part 1